 Give the decking a light sanding to remove any splinters or rough edges.
 Use a 80 grit followed by a 120 (or 200) grit on an orbital sander to give a nice finish.

-It’s very important to treat your decking area as soon as possible after completion.
+It’s very important to treat your decking timber as soon as possible after completion.
 This will protect it from the weather and the likelihood of rotting.
 These spruce or pine decking boards can last up to 20 + years if treated correctly, treated regularly (once a year or every couple of years) and don’t have stagnant water on them.

-We decided to paint our decking with a specific decking paint from Cuprinol.
+We decided to paint our decking wood with a specific decking paint from Cuprinol.
 We used the Cuprinol Anti-slip decking paint – Urban Slate.
 Decking paint isn’t cheap but it’s well worth the investment to provide a long lasting coat for your decking.

 So there we have it.
 A simple but effective and good looking decking area.
 My decking is just a straight forward rectangle shape but you may wish to go for something a little more complex with angles, railings and steps.
 It depends on how confident you feel.